Gohlub/slop/README.md

 slop torvalds/linux           # Clone Linux kernel repo
 ```

+**Workflow:**
+1. Type project name (or GitHub URL) in the search bar
+2. Select template (Rust, Python, etc.) or existing project
+3. Project is created/opened and Claude Code launches automatically

 **In the navigator:**
 - `↑↓` Navigate projects
 - `Enter` Open project in Claude